-Chances are both parties want this financial equivalent of a colonoscopy over as quickly and with as little discomfort as possible.
-So, no, you’re not interested in helping them visualize your data.
+Chances are both parties want this financial equivalent of a colonoscopy over quickly, and with as little discomfort as possible.
+So, no, you shouldn’t be interested in helping them visualize your data.
 No, you aren’t looking for them to give you faster insights.
-No, they don’t need to help you make “better business decisions.”
+No, they don’t need to help you come up with cost-reduction strategies or make “better business decisions”.

-Guest Accounts can be “view only”, and are becoming more common with reporting software.
-What many tools are lacking, however, is the ability to stack row-level and column-level security roles in a way that creates a “custom” data mart in just a few seconds.
-Guest accounts should be tied to an email address that’s external to the organization (ie. those of the auditors) and should expire after a set period of time (the length of the audit).
-Expiration automatically de-activates the account.
+Guest accounts can be “view only”, and are becoming more common with reporting software.
+Many tools, however, lack the ability to stack row-level and column-level security roles in a way that creates a “custom” data mart in only a few seconds.
+Guest accounts should be tied to an email address that’s external to the organization (i.e., those of the financial auditors) and should expire after a set period of time (the length of the audit).
+Expiration automatically deactivates the accounts.

-The nice thing about the custom data marts is that they can be saved and re-used again for future audits.
+The benefit to custom data marts is that they can be saved and reused again for future financial audits.

 Data goes through a number of transformations before a final decision is made.
-It can be reshaped through pivots, unions and joins.
-It can be cleaned by removing spelling mistakes, removing duplication, or consolidating similar values.
-And finally data will go through some Business Rules – If/Then/Else rules or a Custom Calculation.
+It can be reshaped through pivots, unions, and joins.
+It can be cleaned by removing spelling mistakes and duplication, or consolidating similar values.
+Data, lastly, will go through some business rules—e.g., if-then-else rules, or a custom calculation.

-Because data can change so many hands when it leaves the source system (like an ERP) and arrives in a report (that the auditor sees), traceability becomes extremely difficult when you build your analytics infrastructure from separate, off-the-shelf components.
+Because data can change many hands once it leaves the source system (e.g., an ERP) and arrives in a report such as the one the auditor sees, traceability becomes extremely difficult if you’ve built your analytics infrastructure from separate, off-the-shelf components.
 This means that an auditor will have to bug your data team to help them trace the data from start to finish.

 Having self-directed data traceability is one of the promises of the Minimalist Approach to analytics.

-While your Analytics Infrastructure should back up data in case of disaster recovery, what we’re referring to here is Non-volatility, one of the hallmarks of a data warehouse.
-It’s the ability to look at the business “as of” a certain date in time, even if there’s no disaster to recover from.
+While your analytics infrastructure should backup data in case of disaster recovery, what we’re referring to here is non-volatility, one of the hallmarks of a data warehouse.
+It’s the ability to look at your business “as of” a certain date in time, even if there’s no disaster to recover from.

 Data is always in flux.
 Systems get swapped out.
 Schemas change unexpectedly.
-APIs can break.
+Application Programming Interfaces (APIs) can break.
 New rules will be added to replace old ones.
-Your data infrastructure is a living, breathing organism, which can make the audit process that much more complicated.
-If your infrastructure is set up to enable this “time machine” ability out-of-box, you can set a fixed point in time that the auditors should view the business, a sort of “as-of” date, while the rest of the company can continue with their operations.
+Your data infrastructure is a living, breathing organism, which can make the financial audit process that much more complicated.
+If your infrastructure is set up to enable this “Time Machine” ability out-of-box, you can set a fixed point in time that the financial auditors should view the business (a sort of “as of” date), while the rest of the company can continue with their operations.

 This is the human part of the insight, the actual analysis portion.
-These are conversations, emails, decision that are made in meetings that need to be captured somewhere, and the right analytics infrastructure will help you capture that in the form of discussion comments or articles.
-Depending on what your auditors need, this can be hugely helpful in re-tracing the thought process that went into some decision or another.
+These include conversations, emails, and decisions made in meetings that need to be captured somewhere; the right analytics infrastructure will help you capture these decisions in the form of discussion comments or articles.
+Depending on what your financial auditors request, this can be enormously helpful in retracing the thought processes behind particular decisions.

-Similar to capturing Institutional Knowledge, the same features can be used to collaborate with your auditors.
-While you can certainly do the same over email, doing so directly in the discussions or commentary features of your analytics infrastructure allow you to keep a record for future reference.
+Similar to capturing institutional knowledge, the same features can be used to collaborate with your financial auditors.
+While you can certainly do the same over email, doing so directly in the discussions or commentary features of your analytics infrastructure allows you to keep a record for future reference.